Calvinism Versus Lutheranism

 The Calvinistic Understanding of the Eucharist:

 While Calvinists, like Lutherans, believe in the real presence of Christ in the Eucharist, their understanding differs.
-They emphasize a spiritual presence, often described as a spiritual communion with Christ through faith, rather than a physical presence as emphasized in consubstantiation.
+Day to day, they underline a spiritual presence, often described as a spiritual communion with Christ through faith, rather than a physical presence as emphasized in consubstantiation.
 The sacrament serves as a visible sign and seal of God's grace and promise.

 Church Governance in Calvinism: